suraj-xd/one-wish-willow-hotline/README.md

 ## Try asking

-- "i want a smoking hot girlfrien"
+- "i want a smoking hot girlfriend"
 - "i want my crush to be obsessed with me"
 - "i want my problems to disappear"
 - "i want to never feel pain again"